cloudcheflabs/chango-private-docs/docs/install/install-admin.md

 - `uninstall-lvm.sh`: Unmount LVM on the host of PostgreSQL database.
 - `uninstall-postgresql.sh`: Uninstall PostgreSQL database.

+> If you have installed `Chango Components` by `Chango Admin` later,
+> **DO NOT** use `reinstall-admin.sh`, `uninstall-lvm.sh`, and `uninstall-postgresql.sh`
+> which will destroy all the installation of Chango Private!

 When the installation of Chango Admin failed with some reasons, you need to run the above shell.
 If you entered wrong values for the prompts which affects installation failure and want to install Chango Admin again, then run the following sequence.

 - `uninstall-admin.sh`